 MSc (Hon) Julianna Sudi, Digital Design Strategist

-Former Biotechnologist, current design consultant at IOHK on the Cardano Blockchain Project, Official Educational Partner of the Interaction Design Fundation
+Currently Design Consultant at IOHK on the Cardano Blockchain Project, former Biotechnologist, Official Educational Partner of the Interaction Design Fundation.

 Design is preparing for the market...

 This has been my credo since the second year of my design career.
 I've spent the first year on collecting design awards, firmly believing without a shred of doubt, that award winning design is the alpha and the omega of attracting visitors.
 The more blinding, the better, I thought.

 Then I realized, that while beautiful design certainly is a contributing factor to success, it’s just the first, visceral layer of creating engagement, followed by the behavioral and later by the cognitive layers.
 The point of any digital product from a user interfaces to a websites is to sell the things they are about.
 They are marketing vehicles, in case of a digital product the core marketing vehicle of the entire business strategy.
 When they fail, the business fails.
 This is the big lesson from my early years, that fundamentally shaped my approach towards design strategy.